DannieSchu/bus-mall/plan.md

 Randomize indices:
 generateRandomProducts()
-* Generate random number between 0 and 3
+* generateRandomNumber: Generate random number
 * Assign to index
 * Ensure that there are no duplicates
   * Create first item; compare second to first item; compare third to first and to second